 In conclusion, if the certainty of existence remains a hopeless interrogation, the realization of finitude fuels the creations of the imagination.
 This plays a fundamental role at several levels: that of the collective symbolic structures, which conform to the ritual model of the journey in life as well as in death, to the destructive tests of man when he exists in a profane world and when it regenerates itself through death.
 Finally, at the level of the symbolic images that are created permanently, reflecting the expression of the need to understand and abolish death.

-This is an extract from my book to come, The Sacred: Rites in the Modern World (FR)
+This is an extract from my book to come, The Sacred – Archaic and modern theology: On metaphysical thought and contemporary dialectics.
+(FR)

 - Alvin H. Perlmutter, Joan Konner, The Power of Myth, 2010.